binary64/eslint-plugin/docs/rules/classnames-require.md

-# xxxx/example-rule
+# @binary64/classnames-require

-> An example rule.
+> Enforce stylistic rules on the usage of 'classnames' module.
 >
 > - ⭐️ This rule is included in `plugin:@binary64/recommended` preset.

-This is an example.

 ## Rule Details